 Your success in this class depends on your willingness to put effort into your work.
 You are expected to participate in all large and small group activities, exercises and discussions.
 Participation will help you understand the subject matter and will be considered when determining your final grade.
 Participation is 10% of your final grade.
-Coming to class is NOT participation.

-Participation involves:
+ONLINE Participation involves:

-- Active Learning.
-Taking notes, asking questions and taking responsibility for your own learning. - Working with others in group activities: A chain is only as strong as its weakest link.
+- Active Learning, Taking notes, asking questions and taking responsibility for your own learning. - Working with others in group activities: A chain is only as strong as its weakest link.
 Don't drag your team down by refusing to get involved. - Attending class regularly.
 If you aren't here, you can't learn.